jmpressjs/jmpress.js/README.md

 ## CONTRIBUTING

 Good news!
-We accept pull requests ;) Please work and pull against the `dev` branch.
+We accept pull requests and are looking for more contributors! ;) Please work and pull against the `dev` branch.
 Thanks!

 ### TESTS